-Hi Guys!
+Hi Busy Families!
 I'm Noel Chapman, recipe developer, food writer, and Mom specializing in simple and frugal family recipes and kitchen tips.
-I'm sharing meal planning strategies and my weekly menus with busy families like you in hopes of helping you discover a new way to meal plan and bring those family meals back to the table.
+I'm sharing meal planning strategies and my monthly menus with busy families like you in hopes of helping you discover a new way to meal plan and bring those family meals back to the table.
 My kitchen is the heart of my home and I believe sharing a meal with family and friends is a time to treasure.
 Welcome to my kitchen!

 I’m slightly saddened that our summer vacation has almost come to an end.
 We’re wrapping up our last “lazy days of summer” around here.
 Not quite sure what happened to the lazy part, but there sure has been a lot of summer happening since May 1st!